If you are looking for Bible verses about committing your works and ways to the Lord, you have come to the right place.

 “He will make your paths straight” in this context means that God will guide you and work out His purpose for your life.

 Acknowledge God in all your works.
 Let him take precedence in everything you do.

 When you make God a priority, you show faith that He is sufficient for the present and future.

 Cast all your anxiety on Him, because He cares for you.
 (1 Peter 5:7 BSB)

-The word cast as used here suggests that the decision and responsibility to cast your anxiety to God lies with you.
-The idea is that God is ready to bear your burden and cares but you have to act or take the initiative.
+The word cast, as used here, suggests that the decision and responsibility to cast your anxiety to God lie with you.
+The idea is that God is ready to bear your burden and care, but you have to act or take the initiative.

-The word here translated anxiety in Greek is “merimnan.”
-Merimnan is also translated as worry, fear, and anxiety that distracts, divides, and fractures a person’s being into parts.
+The word here translated as “anxiety” in Greek is “merimnan.”
+Merimnan is also translated as worry, fear, and anxiety that distract, divide, and fracture a person’s being into parts.

 It is a kind of anxiety that tears or affects the whole fabric of man.

 The Greek word that is translated as care is melei.
 Melei also means “to be of interest” or “to concern.”